 To reduce the number of variables, we only tested two-piece paddles.
-Some are only available as two pieces while others are available as a one or four.
-For more information, read the Individual Reviews.
+Some are only available as two pieces, while others are available as one piece or four pieces.

 Bent shaft paddles have two kinks in the paddle shaft that act as grips.
 This allows the paddler to quickly feel whether they are holding the paddle incorrectly.
 More importantly, the bent shaft offers a more ergonomic grip, which will provide some relief to kayakers with wrist problems.
 Those kayaking long distances or who use their kayak paddle extensively (e.g., a summer kayak camp counselor) may enjoy this feature.

 Some manufacturers offer their kayak paddles with regularly sized shafts or small diameter shafts.
 Small shafts may have to be specifically ordered from the manufacturer.
-If the length between the top of your index finger and base of your wrist is less than 6 inches, you should consider testing out this option.
-A small diameter shaft will also reduce the overall weight of the paddle which may be preferable for some kayakers.
+If the length between the top of your index finger and the base of your wrist is less than 6 inches, you should consider testing out this option.
+A small diameter shaft will also reduce the overall weight of the paddle, which may be preferable for some kayakers.

 The material used in the construction of the shaft affects the weight and performance of the paddle.

-- Aluminum — Aluminum has the benefit of being cheaper, however, is significantly heavier and easily radiates the cold water or hot sun.
+- Aluminum — Aluminum has the benefit of being cheap.
+However, is significantly heavier and easily radiates the cold water or hot sun.

 - Fiberglass — Fiberglass shafts increase the cost of the paddle but create lighter and higher performance paddles.